vic/dvm/README.md

 ## Overview

+Fast and simple Deno runtime version manager built with Native Reason, inspired by [fnm](https://github.com/Schniz/fnm).
 Many version managers must redetermine which version to use each time they run.
 Even if you have not changed the version.
-This happens in all runs, and you might experience a certain slowdown while the version manager is searching for versions because the version manager must traverse the directories to search for version files.
-DVM calls a symbolic link directly to executable in the PATH.
+This happens in all runs, and you might experience a certain slowdown while the version manager is searching for versions because the version manager must traverse the directories to search for version files. dvm calls a symbolic link directly to executable in the PATH.
 The version resolution is out of the way and is faster.
 Commands that try to find themselves in the PATH find the expected location.
 And you don't need any extra dependencies, you can use it right away.

 ## Installation